jornane/php-saml-sp/README.md

 # Why

-We want to have a minimal implementation of a SAML SP library.
+I wanted to have a minimal implementation of a SAML SP library with only _signature_ verification, no encryption.
 Exiting (PHP) software either has a much larger scope, or tries to conform fully to the SAML specification.
-This library only tries to implement the minimum amount to work with deployed IdPs and be secure at all times.
-It will never support insecure algorithms like (RSA)-SHA1.
+This library only tries to implement the minimum amount to work with real world deployed IdPs and be secure at all times.

 # Features

 - Only SAML SP functionality
-- Only HTTP-Redirect binding for sending `AuthnRequest` to IdP
-- Only HTTP-Redirect binding for sending `LogoutRequest` to IdP
+- Only HTTP-Redirect for sending `AuthnRequest`, `LogoutRequest` to IdP
 - Only HTTP-Redirect binding for receiving `LogoutResponse` from IdP
-- Only HTTP-POST binding for receiving `Assertion` from IdP
+- Only HTTP-POST binding for receiving `Response` from IdP
 - Only supports RSA with SHA256 for signing/verifying signatures
 - Always signs `AuthnRequest`
 - Always signs `LogoutRequest`
-- Supports signed `samlp:Response` and/or signed `saml:Assertion`
+- Supports signed `samlp:Response` and/or signed
+  `samlp:Response/saml:Assertion`
 - Allow specifying `AuthnContextClassRef` as part of the `AuthnRequest`
 - No dependency on `robrichards/xmlseclibs`
 - Serializes `eduPersonTargetedId` as `idpEntityId!spEntityId!persistentId`
+  like Shibboleth;
-- Validates XML schema(s) when processing XML messages
+- Validates XML schema(s) when processing XML protocol messages
 - Tested with IdPs:
   - [simpleSAMLphp](https://simplesamlphp.org/)
   - [OpenConext](https://openconext.org/)